jupyterlite/jupyterlite/docs/reference/contents.md

 ## Inspecting the site configuration

-JupyterLab users can opt into the _JupyterLite Site_ drive, a read-only file browser for inspecting the configuration files of the generated site.
+JupyterLab users can opt into the _JupyterLite Site Drive_, a read-only file browser for inspecting the configuration files of the generated site.
 The setting is disabled by default.
 A deployment can enable it by default with the following configuration: